shbm/tekken/README.md

 # TEKKEN

-A module to generate random names of Tekken characters in node.js
+A node.js module to generate random names of Tekken characters.

 Inspired from [mortalkombat](https://github.com/mediaupstream/mortalkombat)